solidusio/edgeguides/getting-started/deployment.md

 ### Paper Clip

-Solidus versions earlier than 3.0.0 support integration with the [Paperclip](https://github.com/thoughtbot/paperclip) gem.
+Solidus also supports integration with the [Paperclip](https://github.com/thoughtbot/paperclip) gem if Active Storage is not the solution for your application.
 In order to configure Paperclip, just create an initializer like the following:

 ```ruby
 if Rails.env.production?